 10 Best Spots for Birdwatching in Sonoma County

-With terrain that includes beaches on the Sonoma Coast, healthy marshlands, thick forests, and broad meadows – not to mention its location on the Pacific Coast Flyway – Sonoma County supports a wide diversity of resident and migrating birds.
+With Pacific Ocean beaches, a vibrant coast, healthy marshlands, and thick forests — not to mention its location on the Pacific Coast Flyway path for migrating birds — Sonoma County supports a wide diversity of amazing birdlife.

 Owls in Spring Lake Regional Park, Sonoma County

-Owls in Spring Lake Regional Park, Santa Rosa
+Owls in Spring Lake Regional Park, Santa Rosa, California

 A stream flows through the marsh on a foggy day

 Sonoma County Regional Park trails in Bodega Bay offer superb opportunities to spot aquatic birds on the water, shorebirds in the mudflats, and waterfowl on the harbor.
-Head to trails at Doran Regional Park (loads of shore birds), the Bird Walk Coastal Access Trail (situated beside a coastal saltwater marsh), and Pinnacle Gulch Coastal Access Trail for excellent birding.
+For excellent birding, stroll the Pinnacle Gulch Coastal Access Trail, explore trails at Doran Regional Park to spot loads of shore birds, and check out the Bird Walk Coastal Access Trail situated along a thriving saltwater marsh.

 Gualala Point Regional Park, Gualala